 The wide range of dosages listed above is required to handle the variety of fumigation situations encountered in practice.
 Somewhat higher dosages are usually recommended under cooler, drier conditions or where exposure periods are relatively short.
 However, the major factor in selection of dosage is the ability of the site/structure to hold hydrogen phosphide gas during the fumigation.
 Modern, well-sealed warehouses may be treated with a low dosage, while more poorly constructed buildings may require the upper end of the dosage range.
 In certain other fumigations, proper distribution of lethal concentrations of gas to reach all parts of the site/structure becomes a very important factor in dose selection.
 An example where this may occur is in the treatment of grain stored in tall silos.
 Poor gas distribution frequently results when the fumigant cannot be uniformly added to the grain and it must be treated by surface application.
-In order to reduce the odds of overdosing, it is recommended that a careful inspection of the site to be fumigated is performed prior to application of the fumigant, including an assessment of the ability of the site/structure to hold the fumigant and a measure of the temperature and humidity inside the site/structure.
+In order to reduce the odds of overdosing, it is recommended that a careful inspection of the site to be fumigated is performed prior to application of the fumigant, including an assessment of the ability of the site/structure.
 The dosage should be based on the results of that inspection.